yyy11178/GSULC/README.md

             -epoch: the training epoch of every step
             -drop_rate: the rate which you want to corrupt (for different dataset)
             -queue_size: the length of prediction record history
-            -warm_up: warm-up training in the begining of training
+            -warm_up: warm-up training epoch in the begining
             ```

         - Run the script
             ```
             bash web_birds.sh